 Question: Does Fibromyalgia have an impact on the family? -

+Answer: If a loved one is living with chronic pain, discomfort and fatigue there is often a significant impact on the family.
+Since this condition is usually hot as physically obvious as other medical conditions, it may make it more difficult for family to truly appreciate what the individual with fibromyalgia is experiencing.
+In addition to the emotional impact on the family, there may also be a change in the role that the individual plays when it comes to work and household responsibilities.
 The program of treatment and rehabilitation must consider this reality to be most effective.
 For most of us, our families are our biggest support.
 Both the family and the patient need an opportunity through education to fully dispel some of the myths about what fibromyalgia is and what options can make a big difference.
 To be most effective the patient and the family need to be supported in this process.

 Question: Are your services covered by health insurance. -

 Answer: Most health insurance cover the medical evaluation and follow up visits as well as Chiropractice treatment we offer.
 Although each individual would need to check their own policies for coverage.
 Since we focus on drug free options, some of the therapy may not be covered.
+Services like Acupuncture, Massage, Sauna Treatment, and some of the Mind/Body work may not be covered by insurance.
+However, this may vary depending on the policy.

 Question: What percentage of individuals in the US have been diagnosed with fibromyalgia? -

 Answer: The estimated prevalence in the United States of a diagnosis of Fibromyalgia is between 3 to 6 million individuals.
 Approximately 90% of those diagnosed with Fibromyalgia are woman.
+I am not aware of a specific breakdown of prevalence by state.

 Question: Can Fibromyalga cause nerve damage? -